claviska/sushi-element/README.md

 ## What relevance does the word "sushi" have to this project?

 Probably none.
 I just needed a quick name to start hacking on it.
 But in hindsight, the concept of sushi seems to parallel many aspects of component-driven development.
-Just like apps, sushi is comprised of many smaller components (nori, fish, roe, wasabi) and can range from very simple (sashimi) to very complex (uramaki).
+Just like apps, sushi is comprised of many smaller components (nori, rice, fish, roe, wasabi) and can range from very simple (sashimi) to very complex (uramaki).

 And, just like sushi, I don't expect that everyone will enjoy this library, but I do hope they at least try it and see how simple crafting lightweight, standards-based web components can be!